SanderskiDev/my-Arch-linux/README.md

 # my-Arch-linux

-in this repo i will post my journey with Arch linux from private documentation i made so far
+in this repo i will post my journey with Arch linux from private documentation i made so far my intentions are to make installation guide that would have no issue guarranteed further more in close future i will be going to make script like a Archinstall but with my touch

-the documentation goes as follows:
+Hope you will find my documentation helpful! the documentation goes as follows:

 ---